joyeusenoelle/GuideToMastodon/README.md

 You might get some mileage out of [Pinafore](https://pinafore.social/), a new interface for Mastodon by [Nolan Lawson](https://toot.cafe/@nolan).

 [Halcyon](https://notabug.org/halcyon-suite/halcyon) is a web client for Mastodon that replicates the Twitter interface.
 Since Halcyon is itself open-source software, there are [multiple servers running it](https://notabug.org/halcyon-suite/halcyon#instances); you can choose the one you like.
-Use your existing Mastodon login when you use Halcyon; for example, if you have an account on elekk.xyz, you would use "<account>@elekk.xyz" and your Elekk password to log in.
+Use your existing Mastodon login when you use Halcyon; for example, if you have an account on elekk.xyz, you would use `your-account@elekk.xyz` and your Elekk password to log in.

 Remember that Pinafore and Halcyon are third-party clients, and make sure you trust them before you give them your login information!